toeggel/ReadTheDocs/docs/architecture/architecture.md

 - when we run out of ideas, we should still try to grind a bit longer and tell ourselves to generate 2-3 more.
 It’s like running; often, the best results occur when we pass the first fatigue threshold,
 - however, it is important to set a maximum duration for brainstorming.
 It should be an intensive and productive meeting.
 There’s no point in making it an endless one.
 You can always organize several sessions.

+# Best Practices

+- Modularity
+- KISS
+- Separation of Concerns
+- Release fast, release often
+	- "If you do a big bang rewrite, the only thing you're certain of is  a big bang" 💥
+	- "You cannot become a Kung-Fu master by reading about Kung-Fu.
+You have to practice it"
+-